How to Talk About PrEP With Partners

 One of the pros of being on PrEP is that you don’t have to worry about someone else’s HIV status.
 Even if you meet someone who has detectable HIV, you can connect with them – PrEP will keep you protected.

 Don’t forget that while PrEP protects you from HIV, it doesn’t prevent other STIs such as chlamydia and gonorrhea.
 The best way to prevent STIs is to use condoms in tandem with taking PrEP.
+Another option is DoxyPEP, which is a medication you can take after condomless sex to reduce the risk of STI transmission.

 Remember, your health and safety should always come first.
 If you don’t know a new partner’s STI status, make sure to ask before you have sex.
 While conversations about STIs and sexual health with new partners can often feel awkward or scary, it’s important to have all the information you need to make informed decisions about your sex life.
 Plus, it signals to partners that you take sexual health seriously.